 On March 18, 2003, we closed an unregistered offering of \$300 million in aggregate principal amount of our 5.625% senior unsecured notes due 2015.
-The notes were offered only to qualified institutional buyers in reliance on Rule 144A under the Securities Act, and to certain investors outside of the United States in reliance on Regulation S under the Securities Act.
+The notes were offered only to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
 The notes were priced at 99.898% of their face amount to yield 5.636%.
 We used the net proceeds to repay secured debt and for other general business purposes.